thatcherfreeman/utility-dctls/README.md

 **Seed Position X/Y**: Indicates where in the image to pull a pixel to start the random seed.
 Change this if the noise is fixed.

 **Noise Mode**: Indicates a different noise mode.
 In RGB, noise is computed on each channel independently, In Monochrome Noise mode, I recycle the same random seed for all three channels to avoid introducing chroma noise.

 ---
+### Fixed SNR Noise DCTL
+Applies noise such that the Signal to Noise ratio is fixed; IE the standard deviation of the noise distribution applied at each pixel is contrived to be a fixed ratio of the input signal.
+I would not recommend running this with an SNR below 3.0.

+#### DCTL Parameters
+**Target SNR**: The desired SNR, not including the noise already present in the image.

+**Noise Mode**: Indicates a different noise mode.
+In RGB, noise is computed on each channel independently, In Monochrome Noise mode, I recycle the same random seed for all three channels to avoid introducing chroma noise.

+**Seed Position X/Y**: Coordinate of the pixel used to generate a random seed.

+---
 ### Gain Normalization